RHarryH/avispa-ecm/README.md

 # Avispa ECM

 A small framework for implementing basic ECM (Enterprise Content Management) solution.
-It is a second more general and highly inspired by OpenText Documentum ECM iteration of previous (not published) solution for knowledge base application.
+It is a second, more general and highly inspired by OpenText Documentum ECM, iteration of previous (not published) solution for knowledge base application.

 It provides basic feature for storing and managing documents:
 - custom property pages, which can be utilized in any UI application basing on the Avispa ECM